-Employers are always impacted when an employee leaves but there is a way to leave a job without ‘burning your bridges’.
+Employers are always impacted when an employee leaves.
+But there are ways to leave a job without ‘burning your bridges’.

 Regardless of why you are leaving, remaining fully committed to your job until you leave will benefit you.
-Prospective employers may discuss your reliability, attitude, attendance and conduct with past or current employers.
+Prospective employers will discuss your reliability, attitude, attendance and conduct with past or current employers.

 Here are some tips on the right way to leave a job: